discordeno/discordeno/website/docs/examples/reactionroles.md

 // THE REST OF YOUR CODE
 ```

-In this piece of code we are doing 2 things, sending a message to the channel where the command has been invoked with a button to add the role that the user constructed with the commands params and creating another (private) message that can only see the user that has run the command to edit the message we just sent.
+In this piece of code we are doing 2 things:
+- Send a message to the channel where the command was run, with a button everyone can click to add/remove the roles that the user who run this command has set up.
+- Send a private message so that only the user who run the command can see it and allow them to edit the message we just sent.

-Since we never created an actual button before we will examine each property in these objects.
+Since we never created an actual button before, let's try to understand the properties in these objects.

-Let's start by the object we pass to `sendMessage`, in here we define what data the message should have, in this example we just give a really simple content and a component array, there arrays can have up to 5 objects inside and those object are `Action Rows`, we can tell that they are action rows by the `type` value they have: `MessageComponentTypes.ActionRow`, action rows also need a components array, in this array there can be up to 5 buttons, 1 select menu or 1 input text, we will se later what a select menu is and what is a input text and how to use them.
-Now, the buttons, we can recognize them by the `type: MessageComponentTypes.Button`, they have a different requirement from action rows, they need to have:
+Let's start by trying to understand the object we pass to `sendMessage` that allows us to define what data the message should have.
+A message has a content string and a component array.
+The component array can have up to 5 action rows inside of it.
+Each action row can have 1 select menu, 1 input text, or up to 5 buttons.
+Later we will discuss what a select menu and input text is as well as how to use them.
+For now, let's focus on buttons.
+We can recognize them by the `type: MessageComponentTypes.Button`, and it has a different requirement comparing to action rows.
+Buttons need to have:

 - A `style` - How Discord should display them,
 - A `label` or `emoji` - What Discord should display as the text in the buttons
-- A `customId` - these are developer defined ids that can go up to 100 characters where we can store information and use them to tell the buttons apart from one another, we will see how this is helpful soon
+- A `customId` - Developer defined ID that can be up to 100 characters long.
+This is where we can store information and use it to tell the buttons apart from one another.
+We will see how this is useful soon

-This applies pretty much identically to the `interaction.respond` function that we call, it too has a `content` for the message and a `components` array with inside an action row that this time has 3 buttons that we define.
+This also applies to the `interaction.respond` function that we call.
+It too has a `content` for the message and a `components` array, inside of which is an action row containing 3 buttons that we defined.

 If you save and then run the bot, you might noticed that Discord still says that the application did not respond, but how is that possibile?